-- A period of recorded observation through teaching for at least two terms with observation recorded by the class teacher and an LSA; - A high level of resourcing of 1 teacher to 8 children; - Specialist input from Education Psychologists, Advisory Teachers and therapists; - Support for parents and frequent involvement; - Individual education programmes and individual assessments carried out by the school; - Multi disciplinary review of children's needs and progress at the end of the Autumn Term and Spring Term; - Careful planning for meeting special educational needs; - Inclusion, where possible, into mainstream classes for all or part of the curriculum.
+- A period of recorded observation through teaching for at least two terms with observation recorded by the class teacher and an LSA; - A high level of resourcing of 1 teacher to 8 children; - Specialist input from Educational Psychologists; - Support for parents and frequent involvement; - Individual education programmes and individual assessments carried out by the school; - Careful planning for meeting special educational needs; - Inclusion, where possible, into mainstream classes for all or part of the curriculum.

 Parents and carers have the right to ask for a statutory assessment if their child is over 2 years old and has special educational needs.
-If the LA agrees that it is necessary it will be under-taken and may result in a Statement of Special Educational Needs.
+If the LA agrees that it is necessary it will be undertaken and may result in a Statement of Special Educational Needs.
 (See section 13 - The Statementing Process.)